 Each operation that is defined within the Service Exposure Component is assigned to exactly one M2M Service Capability

-Figure 6.8.1-1 M2M Service Entity Relationships
+Figure 6.8.1-1: M2M Service Entity Relationships

-6.8.1.1 M2M Service Entity
+6.8.2.2 M2M Service Entity

 The Service is a primary entity that provides the attributes to identify the M2M Service and associated Service Roles within the oneM2M System.
 These M2M Services and associated Service Roles shall be maintained by the M2M Service Provider.